This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 The recipe, as written here, is a classic one.
 An interesting variation is adding different spices to the basic sauce.

-It's incredibly easy to this sauce from scratch!
-Basically, you mix the ingredients in a bowl, by hand, then refrigerate.
-Please scroll down to the recipe card for detailed instructions.
+It's incredibly easy to make this sauce from scratch!
+You simply mix the ingredients in a bowl by hand, then refrigerate.
+Scroll down to the recipe card for detailed instructions.
 Here's an overview of the steps:

-- Serve immediately, or cover and refrigerate until ready to serve.
+Serve immediately, or cover and refrigerate until ready to serve.
+Stir the sauce again before serving, and add more water if needed.
+It's perfect with fresh-cut veggies!

 Expert Tip

-You can make the sauce as thin or as thick as you like, depending on how much water you add.
 A thick sauce is perfect as a dip for vegetables or crackers.
-A thin one can serve as a wonderful salad dressing.
+A thin sauce can serve as a salad dressing, or you can drizzle it on top of meats or roasted vegetables.

 Recipe FAQs

-Both are middle eastern sauces or spreads used to flavor meats, bread, and vegetables.
-And both are often served at the beginning of a meal as part of a meze platter - a collection of small plates containing various spreads, sauces, and salads.
+Both are Middle Eastern spreads used to flavor meats, bread, and vegetables.
+Both are often served at the beginning of a meal as part of a meze platter - a collection of small plates containing various spreads, sauces, and salads.

 The main difference is the main ingredient - chickpeas in hummus and sesame seeds in tahini.